ray-project/ray/python/ray/tune/README.rst

 Tune: Distributed Hyperparameter Search
 =======================================

-Tune is a framework for hyperparameter search focused on long-running tasks such as RL and deep learning training.
+Tune is a distributed hyperparameter search framework for deep learning and deep reinforcement learning.

 User documentation can be `found here <http://ray.readthedocs.io/en/latest/tune.html>`__.

 Implementation overview
 -----------------------

-At a high level, Tune takes in JSON experiment configs (e.g. that defines the grid or random search) and compiles them into a number of `Trial` objects.
+At a high level, Tune takes in JSON experiment configs and compiles them into a number of `Trial` objects.
 It schedules trials on the Ray cluster using a given `TrialScheduler` implementation (e.g. median stopping rule or HyperBand).